Note: We have re-tested this study on more than one occasion with the same results. You can see the newer results here.

 Now that I completed this study, I know in hindsight that I would do some things differently.

-I have been using 3rd party apps to schedule content to my Facebook pages for years, at least 4 years, and now this data proves that there is no reason to hesitate doing it.
+I have been using 3rd party apps to schedule content to my Facebook pages for years, and this data proves that there is no reason to hesitate to do it.

 So choose a scheduling app that you are comfortable with, is easy to use, and is within your budget and start posting!